 Main Theme Of This Day

-The main theme of this day is to celebrate the 155th birthday of the 1st English woman that enters into the world of Medicine after completing her studying at the age of 30 years.
+The main theme of this day is to celebrate the 156th birthday of the 1st English woman that enters the world of Medicine after completing her studies at the age of 30 years.

 Who breaks the barriers to become 1st British Doctor?